 - Reducing the appeal of radicalization and recruitment to violent extremism.

-Active PREACT partners include Djibouti, Ethiopia, Kenya, Somalia, Tanzania, and Uganda.
-Burundi, Comoros, Rwanda, Seychelles, South Sudan, and Sudan are also members of PREACT.
+Active PREACT partners include Djibouti, Kenya, Mozambique, Somalia, Tanzania, and Uganda.
+Burundi, Comoros, Ethiopia, Rwanda, Seychelles, South Sudan, and Sudan are also members of PREACT.